WHAT IS DEMOCRACY?

 The European Parliament can only “co-decide” the tip of the iceberg of European rules according to the rules.

 The European Commission functions like most national governments in terms of its role in preparing new laws and their implementation.
 Yet the 28 Commissioners do much more than serving the elected.
 They decide far the most EU rules on their own.
 Not the most important ones, but most of them.
 And they cannot be amended by normal majorities in the Council or in the European Parliament.

-The Commissions own legislative power is immense which can be shown by some figures provided by the European Commission.
-In these figures the Commission have excluded all acts not published in the Official Journal and all routine management acts valid for a limited period only.
+The European Commission"s own legislative power is immense which can be shown by some figures provided by the Commission itself.
+In these figures the Commission have excluded all acts not published in the Official Journal and all routine management acts that are valid for a limited period only.

-In fact, the total number of Commission decisions is much higher.
-In 2008, the Commission decided 269 files through oral procedure, 3,067 in written procedure, 2,227 in empowerment procedure and 4,008 in delegation to Commissioners or sub-delegation to civil servants.
+In fact the total number of Commission decisions is much higher.
+In 2008 the Commission decided 269 files through oral procedure, 3067 in written procedure, 2227 in empowerment procedure and 4008 in delegation to Commissioners or by sub-delegation to civil servants.

 Furthermore, the Lisbon Treaty has established new implementing powers through so-called delegated legal acts.

 The Commission has also gained strong powers through the so-called six-pack regulations of the Economic and Monetary Union.
-The Commission shall now approve national budgets before they are delivered as proposals for the national parliaments, and the Commission can decide fines against member states breaching the roofs for public deficits.
+The Commission must now approve national budgets before they are delivered as proposals for the national parliaments, and the Commission can impose fines against member states breaching the ceilings for public deficits.

 These fines can only be changed by a qualified majority in the Council.
-The elected European Parliament has nothing to say in most economic management.
+The elected European Parliament has nothing to say as regards most economic management in the EU.

 APPOINTED IN SECRET

 These powerful Commissioners are not elected.
 They are appointed by prime ministers behind closed doors in the European Council.
 Formally the appointment is through a vote by super qualified majority.